hvpham-yorku/Group2-WH40kEasyCombat/log.md

 2026.03.06 - A final testing and debriefing meeting will be held before the end of ITR2.

+2026.03.09 - Because the due date was postponed, more code structure optimization tasks were identified.

 ## Changes
 2026.02.26 - The discovery of Data Export from Wahapedia established the basis for reading its CSV files to obtain relevant data and rules.